CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

     only relevant if type is int, float or slider
 * step (optional/can be omitted; default: empty): only relevant if type is slider.
 The type of the value could be inferred from this property.
 For example if step is a full number type would be int, if step would be a float the value would also be float
-* elements (optional/can be omitted if an element is not of type list):
+* elements (optional/can be omitted if an element is not of type selection):
   * two possibilities:
     * A list of strings that will be shown in a dropdown as the options to be able to choose from
     * A string which refers to a config file for example `cores/coreName` would show all elements defined in the cores.json file in the elements list using the value of their coreName attribute instance as the displayed option label in the dropdown